 Myanmar is one of the poorest and least developed countries in Asia.
 In 2019, it ranked 145th out of 189 countries on the United Nations Development Program’s Human Development Index.
 The 2015 elections marked a historic milestone in the country’s political and economic transition.
 The democratically elected government took office with a huge popular mandate.

-Furthermore, gender inequality and women’s exposure to violence, harassment, and abuse are not only critical risks but also a major obstacle to national development and peacebuilding.
-For the vision of a modern, developed, and democratic Myanmar to become a reality, it is essential that women and girls have full access to education, training, and economic opportunities and that their leadership capacities are strengthened to enable them to participate in general decision-making.
+Furthermore, gender inequality and women’s exposure to violence, harassment, and abuse are not only critical protection risks, but also a significant obstacle to the country’s development.
+It is essential that women and girls have full access to education, training, and economic opportunities and that their leadership capacities are strengthened to enable them to participate in general decision-making.